Scott Harrington Landscape and Tree service, LLC

 I spent the summer after I graduated from College (1994) working as an Integrated Pest Management Scout for Ocean Spray.
 Scouting the Cranberry Marshes for insect pests, recording numbers and data-that would be used to calculate the most effective time to spray for insects.
 Seeing the commercial side of agriculture was a real eye opener-challenging at times-yet hugely important in my growth as a scientist and outdoor educator.
 I purchased my first motorcycle while here and was able to go on some beautiful rides through the Central Wisconsin Area.

-I soon joined the Peace Corps.
-Samoa 1994-96.
-Position: High School Science Teacher/Community Horticulture Project.
-Words can not describe what an amazing mind blowing experience this was.
-It was my first time over seas and it turned out to be one of the most pivotal points in my life.
-To go to a new place-with a clear palette-with 20 other volunteers-to commit 2 years of my life to service.
-With out any concern/worry about profit-professional gain-etc. I got to travel to Fiji, Tonga, American Samoa, New Zealand and Hawaii while I was down there.
+I served in the Peace Corps (Samoa 1994-96.
+High School Science Teacher/Community Horticulture Project Leader) This was my first time out of the USA and it turned out to be one of the most pivotal points in my life.
+To go to a new place-with a clear palette-with 20 other volunteers-commiting 2 years of my life to service.
+With out any concern/worry about profit-professional gain-etc. As the saying goes: "Peace Corps-The toughest job that you will ever love.
+I explored Fiji, Tonga, American Samoa, New Zealand and Hawaii during my tour.

 I moved to Massachusetts in 1999 to go to Graduate School at University of Massachusets-Amherst.
 Teacher Training Program.
 Upon graduating I went on to teach for 5 years in various public schools.
 I have a dual certification in General Science and SPED.
 The last 2 years of my public school teaching were in SPED at an Elementary School.
 I worked in the education field for 9+ years and it was an amazing chapter in my life.
 It gave me the chance to share all that I had learned and in turn it kept me motivated to stay in the field/keep expanding my knowledge.
-Teaching is the other part of my living legacy in my business.
-I make an effort with every client to provide learning opportunities and materials if they are interested.
-You can consider me your local Landscape Hotline help center.
-Any question you have about your landscape-call me.
-If I don't know the answer I will do my best to find it for you.

 Umass-Amherst

-After some solo adventures in the USA I found my way over Kripalu Center for Yoga and Health located in StockBridge, MA. (www.kripalu.org) In 2000 a friend invited to attend work workshop here shortly after I had moved to Massachusetts and little did I know at the time-that my experiences at Kripalu would turn out to be some of the most pivotal and life changing ones I have ever experienced I volunteered there for 2 sessions during my summer break from Public School Teaching.
+After some solo adventures in the USA I found my way over Kripalu Center for Yoga and Health located in StockBridge, MA.
+In 2000 a friend invited me to attend work workshop there shortly after I had moved to Massachusetts and little did I know at the time-that my experiences at Kripalu would turn out to be some of the most pivotal and life changing ones I have ever experienced I volunteered there for 2 sessions during my summer break from Public School Teaching.

 Through this amazing process I have been able to integrate all of my interests/passions into what I do today.
 A fusion of Art, Science, Nature and Teaching.

-So what does this all mean?
 When you hire me you are enlisting someone who knows and deeply cares about the earth and making it a place of enjoyment and pleasure.
 While a small company-I believe this makes for a much more personal lasting relationships with clients.
 I really get to know you and your landscape.
 Because after all you have invested a lot into your home and I can help you really make it your own by helping to bridge the connection between your home..yourself and your landscape.
 Many larger commercial companies will take on 5-15 jobs at one time-often speeding through the process and focusing more on quantity rather then quality.
 Something is lost in that process and I think that its the homeowner who ultimately loses out.

 My current fascination and inspiration is in something called PermaCulture.
 Edible Landscapes.
 This is an exciting trend right now and more and more people are getting into it.